vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** It is code that does not unnecessarily catch and translate exceptions but allows errors to propagate to a caller that is better positioned to handle them.

-## Chapter 19 — Specialized Tools and Techniques — More Questions
+## -> 19 — Specialized Tools and Techniques — More Questions

 ### Q469.
 Why might a class overload `operator new`?